Design starts with strategy

 This pre-planning enquiry is an informal application to get feedback and guidance from the planners on the likelihood of achieving planning consent.
 The local planners will review and comment on the design proposals and as required, consult with the local authority conservation officers, or highways & environmental teams to assess the proposal.
 These responses will assist in the preparation of a future planning application.

-Generally, there are two ways to get planning consent:
+Generally, there are two ways to apply for planning permission.
+A Householder Application or Full planning application.

-If your project requires planning approval, we will make a householder or full planning application.
-We would prepare and submit scaled plans and elevations, a Planning and Design and Access statement, and relevant information as required by the Local Planning Authority, such Community Infrastructure Levy (CIL) forms, relevant ecology and tree survey reports and landscape designs (by others).
+We prepare and submit scaled plans and elevations, a Design and Access statement, and relevant information as required by the Local Planning Authority, such Community Infrastructure Levy (CIL) forms.
+We coordinate the work by other consultants such as ecology, highways, archaeology, carbon, BNG, tree survey reports and landscape designs.
+We manage the process for you and act as your Agent.

 Certain works to a property do not require ‘prior approval’ by planning consent.
-This includes some types of extensions, dormers, conversions and outbuildings– all within permissible limits.
+This includes some types of extensions, dormers, conversions and outbuildings–within permissible limits- set by Government.
 Although these can be ‘permitted without prior approval required’ it is recommended to make an application for a Certificate of Lawfulness which confirms this in writing.
 The drawings required are generally the same as for a full planning application.

 It is advisable to get a cost plan prepared at this stage, so you have a degree of certainty that the design you get planning approval for can also be delivered within your budget.
 We work with local Quantity Surveyors who would provide an estimate for the works, based on precedent project information and industry cost indices.